 And heaved with all his might.

-He felt his muscles tighten like steel chains, every piece of him straining against the weight of the door.
-Slowly, the doors began to creak open, and inch by inch he stepped with them, until they yawned wide enough to allow his passage.
-He crouched down to pick up his torch again, and felt Blueberry alight back onto his shoulder.
+He felt his muscles tighten like steel chains, every piece of him straining against the weight of the doors.
+Slowly, the doors began to creak open, flakes of rust raining from the hinges.
+Inch by inch he stepped with them until they yawned wide enough to allow his passage.
+He crouched to pick up his torch again, and felt Blueberry alight back onto his shoulder.

 “We should be clear, I didn’t see anything.”

 “Not yet.
-But if we are lucky, maybe we will be able to fight it from the position of the tower.
+If we are lucky, maybe we will be able to fight it from the position of the tower.
 It is much easier to hold a door than a street.”

 “Whatever you say, Sar.
 I still don’t think there’s anything out there.”